Frequently Asked Questions

 Who is the publisher of this book?

-Holy Troublemakers & Unconventional Saints is being published by Watchfire Media, Inc., a film and publishing imprint that is in the process of becoming a 501(c)3.
+Holy Troublemakers & Unconventional Saints is being published by Watchfire Media, Inc., a nonprofit 501(c)3 public charity.
 Watchfire Media produces educational books and films that provide needed resources and fosters community for the spiritually unconventional.
-They are a resource for progressive, “cautiously Christian”, seeker parents and others who have children in their lives who want to raise children who are comfortable with the big questions, awed by the beauty of the world and her people, and ultimately committed to love, kindness, courage, and justice.
+They are a resource for progressive, “cautiously Christian”, seeker parents and others who have children in their lives who want to raise kids who are comfortable with the big questions, awed by the beauty of the world and her people, and ultimately committed to love, kindness, courage, and justice.

 Who is writing this book?